Sebastiansc/Typewars/README.md

 Once a player loses a Game Over screen will be displayed.
 This will allow players to change the difficulty setting and play again.

 ![Game Over](./assets/images/game_over.png)

-### Technology stack

-- Vanilla JavaScript and `jQuery` for overall structure and game logic,
-- `Easeljs` with `HTML5 Canvas` for DOM manipulation and rendering,
-- `Soundjs` for music and sound effect,
-- `Tweenjs` for better animations,
-- Webpack to bundle and serve up the various scripts.

 ### Technical Implementation